lekobarros/cataburaco-nuxt/README.md

 For building the application I choose Nuxt.js/Vue.js as a base in the main framework with Bootstrap for the project UI.

-The core of the project run with ArcGIS mapview and another API ES6+ to get the current localization from the user.
+The core of the project run with [ArcGIS MapView](https://www.arcgis.com/apps/mapviewer/index.html) and another API ES6+ to get the current localization.

 - Vue.js/Nuxt.js, Vuex and Vue Router;
 - Bootstrap for UI